 Course/Turn Judges: Shall be placed in every patrol/safety boat and shall be responsible for reporting all violations to the Chief Referee who shall, in conjunction with the Race Committee, reach a rapid decision as to the severity of the violation.
-The violator shall be black flagged, assigned to the penalty box or receive a loss of laps already completed.
+The violator shall be black flagged, assigned to the penalty area or receive a loss of laps already completed.

 Patrol/Safety Boats: Shall be equipped with both red and yellow flags and upon receipt of orders from the Chief Referee shall attempt to fly the appropriate flag.
+Note to all participants, you must maintain a safe distance from all patrol/safety/rescue boats.
+Do Not "buzz" any patrol/safety/rescue boat or you may be fined up to \$500 or penalized laps.

-Protests: All protests must be received in writing with a check or cash in the amount of \$250 within one (1) hour of the finalized announced results of the race.
+Protests: All protests must be received in writing with a check or cash in the amount of \$300 within one (1) hour of the finalized announced results of the race.
 After this time has expired NO protests will be allowed and race results will be considered certified.
 If you win the protest the check/money will be refunded, if you lose the protest the money will be awarded to the protested.